devendranaga/CLI/README.md

 # CLI

-A CLI based implementation for Linux based embedded devices
+Cisco like CLI for any linux box.